Shiina18/shiina18.github.io/_posts/2021-10-30-notes-comics.md

 1. Idea/purpose: The impluse, the ideas, the emotions, the philosophies, the purposes of the work...
 The work's "**content**".
 2. Form: The **form** it will take...
 Will it be a book?
 A chalk drawing?
 A chair?
 A song?
 A sculpture?
 A comic book?
 3. Idiom (风格): The "school" of art, the vocabulary of styles or gestures or subject matter, the **genre** that the work belongs to...
 Maybe a genre of its own.
 4. Structure: Putting it all together...
 What to include, what to leave out...
-How to arrange, How to **compose** the work.
+How to arrange, how to **compose** the work.
 5. Craft: Constructing the work, applying skills, practical knowledge, invention, problem-solving, getting the "**job**" done.
 6. Surface: Production values, finishing...
 The aspects most apparent on first superficial exposure to the work.

+注: 3 中的 vocabulary 应当指 a supply of expressive techniques or devices (as of an art form)

 待补充